Send Lithium Batteries by air freight – safely.

 Lithium batteries are a part of everyday life, they are in our mobile phones and our laptops, they can be in power tools and many other appliances.
 Because we have grown so accustomed to them, we are sometimes not aware of the dangers when sending lithium batteries by air freight.
+Not all Lithium Batteries can be shipped by air freight so you must check which batteries you have.

 Many people are not aware that Lithium Metal and Lithium Ion batteries are classed as Dangerous Goods for transport by air freight and fail to disclose that they are included in their shipment.
 There are regulations in place covering Lithium Batteries in air cargo.
 They are not there to stop you moving your goods, they are there to help us move your goods safely.